Getting Started with Git

 $ git config --global grep.lineNumber true

-# Improve readability of search results
+# Make search results more readable

 $ git config --global alias.g "grep --break --heading --line-number"

-# Search for variableName in all Java files
+# Search for variableName in all java files

 $ git grep 'variableName' -- '*.java'

-# Search for all lines containing "arrayListName" and, "add" or "remove"
+# Search for all lines containing "arrayListName" and "add" or "remove"

 $ git grep -e 'arrayListName' --and \( -e add -e remove \)